• Art Magazine

 Architects also use 3D printers to create true-to-scale models of buildings.
 Another area of application is medicine.
 3D printers can be used to produce custom-made implants that are perfectly tailored to the patient's body.

-Prostheses and orthopedic aids also using 3D printing .
+Prostheses and orthopedic aids can also be manufactured using 3D printing .
 Creative people use 3D printers to create individual works of art or jewelry

 The freedom offered by the design process means there are virtually no limits to the possibilities.
 3D printing is also used in education.
 Pupils and students can transform their ideas into concrete objects, thereby deepening their understanding of technical and design principles.